Invest in profitable Swiss real estate

 By submitting your email address, you consent to the use of your data in accordance with our privacy policy.
 You can unsubscribe from the newsletter at any time.
 This website is also protected by reCAPTCHA, for which Google’s privacy policy and terms of use apply.

-As a pioneer, crowdhouse launched co-ownership of Swiss investment properties in 2015, inspired by the Swiss commons model — the centuries-old tradition of jointly held and jointly used assets.
+As a pioneer, crowdhouse launched co-ownership of Swiss income-generating properties in 2015, inspired by the Swiss commons model — the centuries-old tradition of collectively held and jointly used assets.

-What drove us: Switzerland is a success model — economically, socially and institutionally.
-The value created here over generations should benefit the people who live here.
+What drove us: Switzerland is a success model — economically, socially, and institutionally.
+The value created here over generations should benefit the population living here.
 Not exclusively in the form of rising rents at the end of the month, but as broadly distributed ownership — wealth creation in many hands.

-Our mission is twofold: we enable broadly distributed wealth creation in Swiss hands — and we actively contribute to the supply of housing in Switzerland.
-We do not merely manage existing properties; we create and preserve living space through targeted acquisitions, renovations and property developments.
+Our mission is twofold: We enable broadly distributed wealth creation in Swiss hands — and we actively contribute to the provision of housing in Switzerland.
+We do not merely manage existing stock, but create and preserve housing through targeted acquisitions, renovations, and property developments.
 Generations instead of quarters, ownership instead of participation, substance instead of speculation.

-Today, more than 1,750 owners own over 230 properties with us in the crowdhouse model, with a value of more than CHF 1.8 billion — transferable across generations, transparently managed and supported from a single source.
+Today, more than 1,750 owners hold over 230 properties with us in the crowdhouse model, with a value of more than CHF 1.8 billion — transferable across generations, transparently managed, and supported from a single source.

 What exactly is co-ownership of a property?

-Co-ownership means that several people jointly own a property, each with a share entered in the land register.
+Co-ownership means that several people jointly own a property, each with a share registered in the land register.

 The best-known form in Switzerland is condominium ownership — where an owner owns a specific apartment.
 That is not what crowdhouse offers.

-At crowdhouse, it is co-ownership of the entire apartment building: you become a co-owner of the whole property, proportionate to your share, with voting rights and a claim to a corresponding portion of the rental income as well as the value development.
-This allows you to benefit from diversification across all apartments and tenants of a property — vacancy in a single apartment or default by an individual tenant does not affect you directly, but is smoothed across the entire apartment building.
+At crowdhouse, it is co-ownership of the entire apartment building: you become a co-owner of the entire property, proportionate to your share, with participation rights and a claim to a corresponding share of rental income and value development.
+This means you benefit from diversification across all apartments and tenants in a property — vacancy in an individual apartment or rent default by a single tenant does not affect you directly, but is smoothed across the entire apartment building.

 We offer two forms of co-ownership: